moorepants/mae223/content/pages/syllabus.rst

 | University of California, Davis
 | Department of Mechanical and Aerospace Engineering
 | Multibody Dynamics
-| Fall 2017, Lecture: MW 10:00-11:50 AM
+| Fall 2017, Lecture: TR 10:00-11:50 AM, Wickson Hall 1020
-| CRN: 63597
+| CRN: 62952 MAE, 63548 BIM

 After the completion of this class you will have developed the skills to model, interpret, simulate, and analyze `multibody systems`_, i.e. systems which are made up of interconnected rigid bodies with arbitrary constraints and applied loads.
 Mathematical models of multibody systems are typically very useful at predicting the motion of macro scale objects. `Newton's laws of motion`_ are the foundation of developing predictive models of these systems.
 Examples of systems you will be able to model are: spacecraft trajectories, human/animal biomechanics, vehicle motion, robot motion, etc.